Chabola de la Hechicera

 It was discovered in 1935 by Álvaro de Gortázar in a fair state of preservation.
-Jose Miguel Barandiaran explored it partially in 1936, finding two stone percutors ("percutor" is Spanish for the striking hammer of a firearm), a polished axe of ophite, fragments of pottery and human remains.
-The stone lying on top was found broken into three parts, but it was restored and replaced in its original position.
-The findings are preserved in a museum in nearby Laguardia, Álava.
+Jose Barandiaran explored it partially in 1936, finding two stone hammerstones, a polished axe of ophite, fragments of pottery and human remains.
+The stone lying on top was found broken into three parts, but it was restored and replaced in its assumed original position during the 1974 restoration.
+The finds are preserved in a museum in nearby Laguardia.

-Before festivities in August, an Akelarre party is celebrated around the dolmen.